Bulgaria in the Eurovision Song Contest 2007: Competing entries

 On 24 October 2006, BNT opened a submission period for artists and songwriters to submit their entries until 12 January 2007.
 Songs were required to contain partial Bulgarian involvement.
 By the end of the deadline, the broadcaster received 32 entries.
 On 14 January 2007, the eighteen artists and songs selected for the semi-final of the competition by a twelve-member committee were announced.
 The committee consisted of Vili Kazasyan (conductor and composer), Toncho Rusev (composer), Alexander Petrov (poet), Ana-Maria Tonkova (music journalist), Jivko Petrov (musician), Vasil Stefanov (director), Maga (composer), Slavcho Nikolov (musician and composer), Georgi Kushvaliev (music journalist), Angel Zaberski-son (musician and composer), Misho Shishkov (musician and composer) and Mariana Popova (singer).
-An additional three entries came from artists internally selected by BNT and automatically qualified for the final of the competition: Elitsa Todorova and Stoyan Yankoulov, Kalki and KariZma.
+An additional three entries were produced by BNT and automatically qualified for the final of the competition.

 On 16 January 2007, "Az moga!!!" performed by Pippo and Sasheto was disqualified from the competition due to plagiarism while Una Healy withdrew her song "Too Late for Heartache" due to prior engagements.
 They were replaced with the songs "Only Way Back Home" performed by Dimitar Atanasov and "V ochakvane" performed by Galin Raichev.
 On 19 January 2006, "Tova e lyubovta" performed by Orlin Goranov was withdrawn from the competition and replaced with the song "Say You Would" performed by Toni Dimitrova and Goresch Pyasak.

 Shows

 Semi-final

 The semi-final took place on 3 February 2007.
 Nine entries qualified to the final based on the votes of a jury panel.
-The twelve-person jury consisted of Vili Kazasyan, Toncho Rusev, Alexander Petrov, Ana-Maria Tonkova, Jivko Petrov, Vasil Stefanov, Maga, Slavcho Nikolov, Georgi Kushvaliev, Angel Zaberski-son, Misho Shishkov and Mariana Popova.
+The twelve-person jury consisted of Vili Kazasyan, Toncho Rusev, Alexander Petrov, Ana-Maria Tonkova, Jivko Petrov, Vasil Stefanov, Magomed Aliyev-Maga, Slavcho Nikolov, Georgi Kushvaliev, Angel Zaberski, Misho Shishkov and Mariana Popova.
 In addition to the performances of the competing entries, guest performers were Vakali, Veda Junior and the three pre-qualified artists: Elitsa Todorova and Stoyan Yankoulov, Kalki and KariZma.